albinjames/albinjames/README.md

 - 📫 How to reach me: **james.albin44 at gmail.com**, my [LinkedIn](https://www.linkedin.com/in/albinjames1729/) or [Twitter](https://twitter.com/albinjames)

 - 😖 A "*fun fact*" about myself: These days one of my favourite actitivies is doing the groceries.
-It blends well with an evening walk and some cool podcasts :)
+It blends well with an evening walk and some cool podcasts!